Cikampek railway station

-Cikampek Station is a large class type B railway station located in Cikampek Kota, Cikampek, Karawang Regency.
-The station, which is located at an altitude of +46 meters, is the station that is located in the easternmost part of the Jakarta Operational Area I and Karawang Regency, and is the largest railway station in Karawang Regency.
+Cikampek Station (CKP) is a large class type B railway station located in Cikampek Kota, Cikampek, Karawang Regency.
+The station, which is located at an altitude of +46 meters, is the station that is located in the easternmost part of the Operational Area I Jakarta and Karawang Regency, and is the largest railway station in Karawang Regency.

 The station is one of the important stations for train travel from Jakarta to various cities on the Java region.
 To the east of the station, the line forks two, the northern line goes to Cirebon Prujakan, while the southern line goes to Padalarang.

+Based on data from Karawang Regency Statistics, as many as 798,335 local and intercity train passengers have been served by this station.
+Based on this data, Cikampek Station is the station with the most passengers in Karawang Regency.